Skip to content

 Summary

-The FMDData project uses two distinct cleaning pipelines to handle different data formats:
+The FMDData project uses a unified, flexible cleaning pipeline that adapts to different data formats:

-This approach allows for robust and accurate cleaning of various data formats.
+This unified approach provides robust and accurate cleaning while maintaining flexibility for different data formats.